Owing money for a Centrelink debt

 We’ve paused a range of debt raising and recovery activities, including those connected to social security payments, Family Tax Benefit and Child Care Subsidy.

-This ensures that during these difficult times you can focus on your personal situation.
+On 25 September, we extended our pause on a range of debt raising and recovery activities until 30 October 2020.
+This means that during these difficult times you can focus on your personal situation.

 We won’t pause your debt repayments if you already have a payment arrangement in place.
 You can keep paying off your debt as normal; you don’t need to do anything.
 If you need to reduce or stop your repayments for a period, call us on the Centrelink debt line.